pmlmodelling/ncplot/docs/source/command_line.rst

-How to use ncplot as a command line tool
+How to use as a command line tool
 ----------------------------------------

 ncplot operates as a command line tool, letting you view the contents of